 Colliding with a commercial truck is dangerous as it is, but when the truck is not properly maintained, it increases the force of impact and can result in a more devastating truck crash.

-“California law has very specific and mandatory rules for inspection and maintenance of commercial trucks in the effort to make the roads and highways safer and reduce the number of motor vehicle accidents,” says our Los Angeles truck accident attorney at Law Offices of Howard Craig Kornberg.
+“California law has very specific and mandatory rules for inspection and maintenance of commercial trucks in the effort to make the roads and highways safer and reduce the number of motor vehicle accidents,” says our Los Angeles truck accident attorney at Law Offices of Howard Kornberg.

 Unfortunately, many truck drivers and trucking companies do not comply with California’s truck maintenance regulations and end up causing thousands of horrific truck accidents every year.